-HOCKEY (cont'd) GENERAL (cont'd) (j) In the event of inclement weather conditions, notice must be provided to teams at least two hours before game time and must be approved by both coaches and the Athletic Administrator.
-Should both coaches not be in agreement, the Athletic Administrator will have the final authority to decide whether or not the game proceeds as scheduled. (k) If during the course of a game one team attains a lead of six goals, the game will be continued straight time at the subsequent drop of the puck.
-If after this point this differential is reduced to three goals, the game will revert back to stop time, again at the subsequent drop of the puck.
-No greater than six (6) goal differential will be permitted to be displayed on scoreboard or as final result on-line.
-Individual statistics beyond a six (6) goal spread will continue to be recorded.
-(I) In addition to Friday night 7pm ice time, Manitoulin senior boy's hockey team must offer an additional home ice weekly in the afternoon over the course of the regular season and playoffs.
+HOCKEY (cont'd) (g) Each team is allowed a 30 second time-out per game. (h) The minimum number of players required to start a game is nine, including eight skaters and one goaltender. (i) In the event of inclement weather conditions, notice must be provided to teams at least two hours before game time and must be approved by both coaches and the Athletic Administrator.
+Should both coaches not be in agreement, the Athletic Administrator will have the final authority to decide whether or not the game proceeds as scheduled. (j) If during the course of a game one team attains a lead of six goals, the game will be continued straight time at the subsequent drop of the puck.
+If after this point this differential is reduced to three goals, the game will revert back to stop time, again at the subsequent drop of the puck. (k) In addition to Friday night 7pm ice time, Manitoulin senior boy's hockey team must offer an additional home ice weekly in the afternoon over the course of the regular season and playoffs.
 The game must be played at NEMI recreational centre in Little Current.
-The start time must be 4pm or earlier. (m) No team will be permitted to book a tournament from the start of the playoff schedule until they are eliminated from contention. (n) All teams will be responsible to enter their roster into the gamesheet app that will be selected by the convener/athletic administrator to manage the league prior to their first game, league or exhibition.
-VIOLATIONS/ PENALTIES - OPENING STATEMENT These guidelines will be reviewed and revised as necessary.
-Immediately after receipt of a report regarding a player's unsportsmanlike behavior which makes him eligible for a board of reference hearing, the program leader of the school and/or the coach will be advised of the arrangements for a hearing.
-In all cases, it is the responsibility of the coach and player to attend.
-Every effort however, will be made to consider the team's practice and game schedules in these situations.
+The start time must be 4pm or earlier.
+(I) No team will be permitted to book a tournament from the start of the playoff schedule until they are eliminated from contention. (m) All teams will be responsible to enter their roster into the gamesheet app that will be selected by the convener/athletic administrator to manage the league prior to their first game, league or exhibition.
+Tie breaking games will be played at the site of the highest placed seed.
+Should that site be unavailable, not meet sport governing body specifications or not be able to accommodate spectators, then the game will be played at the site of the lower seed.
+Should either of these locations be unavailable, the higher seeded team shall select a site.
+If the higher seed is unable to access a site, the convener shall secure a neutral site.
+For scheduling, the convener(s) shall leave at least two days for tiebreakers at the end of the schedule before the playoffs.
+All tie-breaking games are categorized as playoff games.